David-Reset/Concrete-Structures-Constructability-Framework/README.md

 ### Editing data.json directly

-For changes the Data Manager doesn't cover — adding cross-references between entries, bulk edits, or fixing a small typo — you can still edit `data.json` by hand.
+For the few changes the Data Manager doesn't cover — the decision-path wiring on the reactive-ground entries, bulk edits, or fixing a small typo — you can still edit `data.json` by hand.
 Each entry is a JSON object inside its dimension's `items` array.
 A few rules to keep in mind:

 - **Stable `id`** — every entry has a permanent `id`: a lowercase, hyphenated slug derived from the name (e.g. `"id": "drip-grooves-on-exposed-soffit-edges"`).
 This is the entry's permanent address — it appears in the entry's URL (`#dimId/id`) and is how other entries cross-reference it. **Once an entry is live, never change its `id`**, as doing so breaks shared links, bookmarks, and cross-references.
 The display `name` can change freely; the `id` should not.
 - **`location`** — `"location": {"country": "Australia", "state": "NSW"}`; use just `country` if the evidence applies nationally, or include `state` if it is region-specific.